← Back to blog

 • Keep API keys server-side only.
 Never expose them in client-side JavaScript, mobile apps, or public repositories

 • Set short token expiry times.
 Use the minimum duration your UX requires.
-One hour is the default for a reason.

 • Verify webhook signatures in your handler using constant-time comparison.
 Do not skip this step even in development.